 The roads are actually fine if one allows sufficient time.
 Nevertheless, I was pleased that Peter was at the wheel that day!

 The Mogollon people, a group of Puebloan people, built the cliff dwellings close to the Gila River in the latter part of the thirteenth century.
 Historians believe that up to 15 families occupied the dwellings at any one point.
 One can see today evidence of how they lived: where they stored food, where they gathered, where they built fires etc. There are five caves and 40 rooms in total.
 They built their homes inside the caves from rock, mortar and timber.
 In an era of frequent migrations, however, it appears that the inhabitants had moved on by 1300.

 The Gila Cliff Dwellings were designated a National Monument in 1907 by President Theodore Roosevelt.

 Visiting the Gila Cliff Dwellings

 We visited the Gila Cliff Dwellings early in December and it was very quiet.
-The weather was perfect, but as the dwellings are at altitude, it can be quite cold in winter and there may be snow.
-I would not like to tackle the roads in snowy conditions so would recommend checking the weather if visiting in winter.
+The weather was perfect, but as the dwellings are at altitude, it can be quite cold in winter.
+I would not like to tackle these roads in snowy conditions so would recommend checking the weather if visiting in winter.

 There is no fee for entering the park or exploring the dwellings.
-There is a visitor centre at the entrance to the park and also a small museum at the trail head, as well as a couple of campgrounds close by.
+A visitor centre is located at the entrance to the park and also a small museum at the trail head.
 The hiking trail up to the cliff dwellings is only about a one mile loop, but we were met by a ranger at the trail head who gave us a quick safety briefing.
 All good.
 The trail is well marked and the first part of it is very easy.